ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

 owner
   Identifies the owner of the job.

-  If no owner is set, the default set is 'none' and all jobs will be queried.
+  If no owner is set, all owners will be queried.
+This may lead to security issues if there are read-access limitations on some users or jobs.

   | **required**: False
   | **type**: str